-Stud ent's Name: Agency: To be e filled out by age ency/site superviso or Evalı uation: (Please ci rcle the number of the response tha at best describes y our assessment) 1.
+Stud ent's Name: Agency: To b e filled out by age ency/site superviso or Eval uation: (Please ci rcle the number of the response tha nt best describes y our assessment) 1.
 To what exte nt did this projec t benefit the age ency or clientele? ? (circle your answer) 1.
 Not at all 2.
 Hardly at all 3.
 Moderately 4.
 Reasonably 5.
-Greatly Com • 2. riginal input, initi ganizing and com - udent intern demonstrate in 1.
+Greatly Com ments: 2. riginal input, initi ganizing and com - udent intern demonstrate in 1.
 Not at all 2.
 Hardly at all 3.
 Moderately 4.
 Reasonably 5.
 Greatly Com ments: 3. nt was the Servic d in the Service Project 1.
 Not at all 2.
 Hardly at all 3.
 Moderately 4.
 Reasonably 5.
-Greatly Com ments: 4.
-Please indica Project. ate your overall le evel of satisfacti on with the final outcome of the Service 1.
-Not at all 2.
+Greatly Com ments: 4. ate your overall le evel of satisfacti on with the final outcome of the Service Project.
+1. Not at all 2.
 Hardly at all 3.
 Moderately 4.
 Reasonably 5.
-Greatly Com ments: Signature of S Site/Agency Super visor ubmission
+Greatly Com ments: Signature of S Site/Agency Super wisor Data of S Submission orginature or c morngoney ouper V 1001 Date of 3 TUDITIOSIOI I